Explore Each Phase Of Therapy With A Therapist For Better Mental Health

 Your therapist may also use this time to discuss expectations and address any concerns or reservations you may have about therapy.
 Open communication and understanding are often foundational to effective treatment.

-Phase two: Building the therapeutic alliance and exploration
+Phase two: Building the therapeutic alliance, commitment to counseling, and exploring the therapeutic relationship

 The next phase of therapy may center around building a solid therapeutic alliance between the therapist and client.